thibaudcolas/thib.me/src/_posts/2018-06-01-getting-started-with-draftail-extensions.md

 ## Going further

-As of today, the most advanced extensions to learn from are actually Wagtail’s built-in [Link, Document, Image, and Embed](https://github.com/wagtail/wagtail/blob/607f2ec0673814a54bd8c35f7cda42a4b37f73f2/client/src/components/Draftail/decorators/Link.js).
+[Draft.js Plugins](https://github.com/draft-js-plugins/draft-js-plugins) also offers a lot of general-purpose extensions for Draft.js.
+For Draftail in particular, as of today, the most advanced extensions to learn from are Wagtail’s built-in [Link, Document, Image, and Embed](https://github.com/wagtail/wagtail/blob/607f2ec0673814a54bd8c35f7cda42a4b37f73f2/client/src/components/Draftail/decorators/Link.js).
 They use the same APIs as any custom extension would, and offer quite good rich text interactions.
-To learn even more about making extensions, you might also enjoy this [video tutorial](https://www.twitch.tv/videos/266474479) where I go through the official "stock" example from start to finish, explaining what is going on along the way.
+To learn even more about making extensions, you might also enjoy a video tutorial where I go through the official "stock" example from start to finish, explaining what is going on along the way:

+<iframe src="https://player.twitch.tv/?autoplay=false&video=v266474479" frameborder="0" allowfullscreen="true" scrolling="no" height="378" width="620"></iframe>

+---

 If you want to know more about specific extension types, please get in touch on Twitter ([@thibaud_colas](https://twitter.com/thibaud_colas)) – I'm looking for ideas for what to cover next as part of my [Patreon](https://www.patreon.com/thibaud_colas).